 Monday of the Fourth Week of Lent; Optional Memorial of St. Turibio de Mogrovejo, bishop

 St Toribio, or Turibius Alphonsus Mogrobejo, a Spaniard, served God from his infancy.
 Appointed Archbishop of Lima, he landed in South America in 1581.
 He died March 23, 1606, having, by his indefatigable zeal and by the boundlessness of his charity, literally renewed the face of the Church of Peru.
-According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite his feast is celebrated on April 27.
+His feast in the 1962 calendar of the Extraordinary Form of the Roman Rite is celebrated on April 27.

-Together with Rose of Lima, Turibio is the first known saint of the New World, serving the Lord in Peru, South America, for twenty-six years.
+Together with Rose of Lima, Turibio (also Turibius) is the first known saint of the New World, serving the Lord in Peru, South America, for twenty-six years.

 Born in Spain and educated for the law, he became so brilliant a scholar that he was made professor of law at the University of Salamanca and eventually became chief judge of the Inquisition at Granada.
 He succeeded too well.
 But he was not sharp enough a lawyer to prevent a surprising sequence of events.

 When the archbishopric of Lima in Spain's Peruvian colony became vacant, it was decided that Turibio was the man needed to fill the post: He was the one person with the strength of character and holiness of spirit to heal the scandals that had infected that area.